-10 cozy bars and pubs with a fireplace in Toronto
+10 bars with fireplaces in Toronto for when it's freezing outside

-Bars with fireplaces in Toronto are rarer than you may think.
-They provide the ultimate cozy ambience when the temperatures starts to drop.
+Bars with fireplaces in Toronto are rarer than you may think, but they provide the ultimate cozy ambience when the temperatures starts to drop.
 Some of these fireplaces are wood burning, some have majestic mantles and some are just adorable electric flame machines that help make our local watering holes feel like home.

 Here are my picks for the top bars and pubs with a fireplace in Toronto.